 Another way to get backlinks is to guest post on other blogs.
 This is a great way to get your name and content out there in front of a new audience.
 When you guest post, be sure to include a link back to your site so that people can find your content easily.

-You can also purchase backlinks, but this can get technical and dangerous very quickly.
+You can also purchase backlinks, which can get technical and dangerous quickly.
 Do your research here!

 If you follow this process, your search engine traffic will significantly increase.
 The challenge is doing this consistently over a long period.
 You need more than just a couple of articles about a specific topic to gain topical authority.